Home

 Scott 195-196 (1955)

-Born Guido di Pietro at Vicchio, a town near Florence, around the year 1395, Fra Angelico is referred to in a number of ways.
-To his contemporaries, he was "Fra Giovanni da Fiesole" ("Friar John of Fiesole") and "Fra Giovanni Angelico" ("Angelic Brother John").
-Today he is called "Beato Angelico" ("Blessed Angelic One").
-He was of the best known and most prolific fresco artists of the Renaissance.
+Fra Giovanni da Fiesole ("Friar John of Fiesole") was born Guido di Pietro around the year 1395 in Vicchio, near Florence.
+He would come to be known as Fra Angelico ("Angelic Brother") following his death, and Beato Angelico ("Blessed Angelic One") following his beatification in 1982.
+A Dominican friar and painter active during the early Florentine Renaissance, he was perhaps the best known and most prolific fresco artist of the Renaissance.
 He entered the Dominican Order in 1407, initially working on illuminated manuscripts, and was ordained a priest in 1418.
 His works may be seen at the Dominican friary of San Marco, in Florence, which is well-worth a visit by pilgrims to Italy.
-In addition to his Annunciation and Crucifixion, he painted a series of frescoes in the monks’ cells.
-He also contributed paintings to other chapels in Italy.
-He died in Rome in 1455 and is buried in the Church of S. Maria sopra Minerva.
+In addition to his Annunciation and Crucifixion, he painted a series of frescoes in the monks’ cells which include many of Fra Angelico's finest and most reproduced works.
+Although he primarily worked in Florence, he also contributed paintings to other chapels in Italy, including Fiesole, Orvieto, and the Vatican.
+He died in Rome in 1455 and is buried in the Church of Santa Maria sopra Minerva.

 The works of Fra Angelico appear on many stamps issued by Vatican City.
 Here is a sampling of issues featuring the great artist's masterpieces: